mchmarny/stackdriver-notification-handler/README.md

 ## Notifications

-The notification published to PubSub topic will differ in content depending on the policy that triggered them (see [alert samples](https://cloud.google.com/monitoring/alerts/policies-in-json))).
-Here is an example of incident alert for metered resource (e.g. PubSub Topic)
+The notification published to PubSub topic will differ in content depending on the type of policy that triggered them (see [alert samples](https://cloud.google.com/monitoring/alerts/policies-in-json)).
+Here is an example of incident alert for metered resource (e.g. PubSub Topic).

 ```json
 {